Mavendotfun/Maven/README.md

  | |\/| | / /\ \ \/ / |  __| | . ` |
  | |  | |/ ____ \  /  | |____| |\  |
  |_|  |_/_/    \_\/   |______|_| \_|

 1.0.0
 ```
+## Your Maven Wallet
+When you first run the Nosana CLI, a new keypair is generated for you in ~/.maven/.maven_key.json, creating a new wallet.
+In order to run Maven jobs, you need to have some MAVEN in this wallet.
+You can purchase MAVEN on Raydium or swap in your Solana wallet.

+Next, run Maven address, and the terminal will print out your address (the public key).
+If you need access to your private keys, they can be found in the local folder on your machine.
+However, for security reasons, we strongly advise against replacing this file.

+Once you have MAVEN, send some to the address logged from the Maven address command.
+Now you're ready to start running jobs on the Maven network!

+## First Maven Job